pbdeuchler/itemdiff/README.md

 Note
 ----
-The returned `difference` is not a (mathematical) set difference operation, but an XOR on the sets (semetric difference)
+The returned `difference` is not a (mathematical) set difference operation, but an XOR on the sets (symmetric difference)

 Todo
 ----